ibm-cloud-docs/cloud-pak-data/limitations.md

 {:external: target="_blank" .external}

-# Troubleshooting {{site.data.keyword.cpd_full_notm}}
-{: #troubleshooting}

-For general information about troubleshooting , see [Troubleshooting problems in Cloud Pak for Data](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_current/cpd/troubleshoot/troubleshooting.html).

-## Limitations and known issues
+# Limitations and known issues
 {: #limitations}

 * The installation does not verify whether there are enough resources on the cluster to install {{site.data.keyword.cpd_short}}.